Baqend/guide/src/topics/baqend-code/index.md

 };
 ```

-With the response object, you can send additional response headers and have a better control over the content which will
+With the response object, you can send additional response headers, set and HTTP status, and have an overall better control over the content which will
-be send back.
-You can use the complete express API to handle the actual request.
+be sent back.
+You can use the complete [express API](http://expressjs.com/api.html#res) to handle the actual request.

+For example, you can *redirect* users depending on whether or not they are logged in:

 ```js
 exports.get = function(db, req, res) {